-- 1. Developing student's self-awareness: a greater understanding of their strengths, current limitations, personal qualities, interests and values through guided teacher/careers adviser activities with students; - 2.
-Encouraging and supporting career exploration and research through curriculum-based classroom/group work activities, one-to-one guidance interviews, interactive careers media and online tools, access to a comprehensive careers information library and resources, working with local employers via the step into programme, visiting speakers and work related activities delivered by representatives from industry; - 3.
+- 1. Developing students' self-awareness: a greater understanding of their strengths, current limitations, personal qualities, interests and values through guided teacher/careers adviser activities with students; - 2.
+Encouraging and supporting career exploration and research through curriculum-based classroom/group work activities, one-to-one guidance interviews, interactive careers media and online tools, access to a comprehensive careers information library and resources and taking part in registration presentations. - 3.
 Providing work related learning and increased exposure to a range of life-long learning and career opportunities in order to enable students to make effective decisions about their future; - 4.
 Developing skills and professional ethics to meet the demands of a changing work environment; - 5.
 By embedding all of the above, increasing students' confidence and skills in managing their career journey, including any transition points from secondary education to further/higher education and entry to work or apprenticeships. - 6.
 Providing a safe environment for students to ask questions and develop their understanding of post-16 opportunities.
 All external facilitators are DBS checked before arrival.
 Facilitators are accompanied by a Rokeby staff member when on site, and are informed of our school's safeguarding and child protection protocols